The best LED bulbs: 5 tested picks to brighten up your home

-These are the best LED bulbs which are long-lasting, cheap to run, and help to create different levels of ambiance
+We tested the best LED bulbs that are long-lasting, inexpensive and help create different levels of ambience

-Their versatility means you can easily integrate LED bulbs into your lighting design, whether you use them to create an intimate party atmosphere and as night lights for your children.
-Some LED bulbs also offer smart home integration.
+Their versatility means you can easily integrate LED bulbs into your lighting design, whether you’re using them to create an intimate party atmosphere or as night lights for your children.
+To help you choose the right model, we’ve rounded up our top five picks below (spoiler: Paul Russells LED GLS Bulb was voted number one).

 Specifications